Alzheimer's Documentary Series

 Do me a favor and look at me.

-(Kim laughing) Believe it or not, I'm that same person.
+Believe it or not, I'm that same person, that's me.

 >>That's you.